mayan-edms/Mayan-EDMS/docs/chapters/development.rst

 Mayan EDMS follows a simplified model layout based on Vincent Driessen's `Successful Git Branching Model`_ blog post.

-``development``
-    The "next release" branch, likely unstable, don't use in production.
+``/versions/micro``
+    Working branch for the next bugfix release.
+Micro increment (third digit).
+    Only bug fixes, minor features, back-ported urgent features.
+This branch is stable and safe for production.
+``/versions/minor``
+    Working branch for the next minor release (second digit).
+New features, occasional breakage.
+Not for production but should run in test environment most of the time.
+This is the branch you will want to try out if you want to check out new features.
+``/versions/major``
+    Working branch for the next major release (first digit).
+New features, incompatible changes to the user facing interfaces.
+Broken most of the time, not for production and should only be cloned by developers with experience with Mayan's development.
 ``master``
     Current production release (|version|).
 Points to the latest version of the latest series.
 Production quality code.
-``feature/``
-    Unfinished/unmerged feature.
+``features/``
+    Working branches for unfinished and unmerged feature.
 Likely unstable, don't use in production.
+Once the feature is complete, it is merged into one of the versions branches and deleted.

 Special branches:

 ``releases/all``
-    Used by the continuous delivery system to trigger the build and release a new Docker image, Documentation and Python package.
+    Pushing code to this branch will trigger the build and release a new Docker image, Documentation and Python package.
 ``releases/docker``
-    Used by the continuous delivery system to trigger the build and release of a new Docker image to Docker Hub.
+    Pushing code to this branch will trigger the build and release of a new Docker image to Docker Hub.
 ``releases/documentation``
-    Used by the continuous delivery system to trigger the build and release of new documentation.
+    Pushing code to this branch will trigger the build and release of new documentation.
 ``releases/python``
-    Used by the continuous delivery system to trigger the build and release of a new Python package to PyPI.
+    Pushing code to this branch will trigger the build and release of a new Python package to PyPI.
 ``nightly``
-    Used by the continuous delivery system to trigger the build and release of a new Docker image based on development code to the GitLab image repository.
+    Pushing code to this branch will trigger the build and release of a new Docker image based on development code to the GitLab image repository only.
+The image will not be published to Docker Hub.

 Each release is tagged separately using annotated Git tags.